Pre-Development Considerations

 API Evaluation

-Performing an API evaluation before developing a connector will help to determine if an existing API is fit to build a connector with or needs enhancement before connector development may begin.
-If developing a new API for a product, this exercise can provide an inventory of the API endpoints and methods that will need to be developed.
+Performing an API evaluation before developing a connector will help determine if an existing API is fit to build a connector or needs enhancement before connector development may begin.
+If developing a new API for a product, this exercise can provide an inventory of the API endpoints and methods that must be developed.
+Please email xchange_build@trimble.com if you need assistance performing an API evaluation, or have a non-supported API you want us to consider supporting.

 API Type